 - The next major Windows 10 Update (Redstone 4, expected early 2018) will support HEIF and HEVC media extensions on Windows 10 and in the Photos app.
 Photos app will then be updated for RS4 to support viewing the primary image inside a HEIF file and to guide the install of dependencies like the HEIF and HEVC media extensions from the Microsoft Store.
 Once installed, these media extensions enable HEIF viewing in Photos as well as thumbnails and metadata in File Explorer.
 For details read the post “Announcing Windows 10 Insider Preview Build 17123 for Fast” on the Windows Blog.

-The best HEIF viewer for Windows 10 is CopyTrans HEIC for Windows, a simple Windows plugin that allows you to view, open and print HEIF files with the HEIC extension using Windows Photo Viewer.
+The best HEIF viewer for Windows 10 is CopyTrans HEIC for Windows, a simple Windows plugin that allows you to view, print and open HEIF files with the HEIC extension using Windows Photo Viewer.
 In addition, Copytrans HEIC for Windows converts HEIF images to JPG images offline.

 Stay tuned! 😉